 But too much serotonin can also cause problems for you: restlessness, shaking hands, increased muscle tone, and frequent excitement points.
 Whether deficiency or excess there is a natural and proven way of keeping the body, mind, and soul in balance is within your grasp.

-Outdoor physical exercise such as hiking, swimming, cycling, jogging, walking, endurance sports in a club or gym, in a group or alone, or regular resistance and stretching exercises as well as morning exercises at home reassure and reassure you your soul.
+Outdoor physical exercise such as hiking, swimming, cycling, jogging, walking, endurance sports in a club or gym, in a group or alone, or regular resistance and stretching exercises as well as morning exercises at home reassure your soul.

 The best thing about this: sports and games are fun, and you don’t have to be a crack.
 30 to 45 minutes of exercise, 2 to 3 times a week, is usually enough.